TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 11/Zechariah 11.15.md

 ---

-And Jehovah said unto me, Take unto thee yet again the instruments of a foolish shepherd.
+Yahweh said to me, "Take for yourself yet again the equipment of a foolish shepherd.